sous-chefs/nginx/README.md

 ### Package installation using distro repositories

-If you prefer to use the packages included in your distro or to roll your own packages you'll want to set `node['nginx']['repo_source']` to `nil` to skip the repository setup.
+If you prefer to use the packages included in your distro or to roll your own packages you'll want to set `node['nginx']['repo_source']` to `nil` or `distro` to skip the repository setup.
 The default recipe will still install nginx from packages, but you'll retain control over the package location.

 ### Source installation to compile non-dynamic modules